IgniteUI/igniteui-docfx/en/components/spreadsheet_data_validation.md

 ## Data Validation

-This topic explains to to configure and set the bulit-in data validation rules.
+This topic explains how to configure and set the bulit-in data validation rules.

 ### Demo